 Credit lines on which the borrower is not obligated to make payments are not acceptable for establishing a minimum history.
 Examples of unacceptable tradelines include loans in a deferment period, collection or charged-off accounts, accounts discharged through bankruptcy, and authorized user accounts.
 Student loans can be counted as tradelines as long as they are in repayment and are not deferred.

 14.4.4 EVIDENCE OF PRIMARY RESIDENCE

-All borrowers must presently maintain a primary residence.
+All borrowers or guarantors must own or rent a primary residence.
 Evidence of primary occupancy is required.
+Underwriting reserves the right to request additional documentation if occupancy concerns are present.